is-120-winter-2023/sample-respsonsive-flex-day-2/README.md

 ### Make sure that

-- you use mobile-first design in your CSS
+- you use mobile-first design in your CSS (your main css should layout for mobile; media queries should be used to change the layout for larger viewports)
 - images and cards resize (no fixed widths)
 - if you have visible text, the images and text have equal heights on all cards (if you need help on this, look into setting an [aspect-ratio](https://developer.mozilla.org/en-US/docs/Web/CSS/aspect-ratio) and [object-fit](https://developer.mozilla.org/en-US/docs/Web/CSS/object-fit) on your images)
 - fonts sizes are appropriate for each layout